Jieiku/abridge/README.md

 ## Contributing and Philosophy

 We'd love your help!
-Especially with fixes to issues.
+Especially with fixes to issues, or improvements to existing features.

-The overall idea behind abridge is to be lightweight, fast, and to work properly even if javascript is disabled.
+The goal is for abridge to be lightweight, fast, and to work properly even if javascript is disabled or blocked.

 The only feature that may be considered a necessity that relies on javascript is the Search.

-New features that rely on javascript will do so with it disabled by default unless lightweight and useful.

 ## License